Information for students

 University support services are available online

 We are here to support you every step of the way, for your wellbeing and academically, with extra study support, counselling, access and inclusion support or chaplaincy.
-Workshops, counselling, access and inclusion and chaplaincy are available as online services during this period.
+Workshops, services and support are available online or over the phone during this period.

 International Student Emergency Relief Fund